- Supportive Periodontal Care

 Who should perform supportive periodontal therapy?

 The answer depends on you and the severity of your gum disease before treatment.
 Generally, the more severe your periodontal disease is initially, the more often Drs.
-Wright, Le or Moran needs to oversee your care.
+Moran and Wright need to oversee your care.
 Together, you, your general dentist and Drs.
-Wright, Le or Moran will work out the most effective schedule for your supportive periodontal care.
+Moran and Wright will work out the most effective schedule for your supportive periodontal care.

 Your maintenance/supportive periodontal care visit may include: